Profession Change Vita

 Moreover, if your hobbies and interests have anything to do with your target industry, mention them as well.

-5. Choose the resume format wisely
+5. Choose the format wisely

 6. Keep your professional experience relevant